 The girls, Susie and Sarah have always known that there is magic in the dirt road.
 At the sign warning us of the impending end of asphalt and civilization, we begin to count down, 5, 4, 3, 2 and ONE!
 We know that we are so close when we hit that bumpy, beautiful, uncomfortable dirt road.
 We have passed through a portal not unlike those found in a science fiction story.

 As we leave the pavement behind, we take one right turn and one left turn off of the main road.
 We pass familiar sights: the A-frame cabin, the odd round house and what is left of a very old one room log school cabin.
-As we get to the apex of the driveway we all look over the dash board.
+As we get to the apex of the driveway we all look over the dash board to view its condition.
 "Is is clear?
 Will be able to make it down?
 Do we need to get out and shovel?"
 "Yes, yes and no." We all breathe a sigh at the knowledge that we will not have to get cold and wet before we can get in; the drive way is clear of snow!

 I remember the last time that I saw my dad bent over it, oblivious of my car, he was surrounded by the noise and smoke of the gas engine and the smell of freshly split logs.